AlbertinoDias/Game-Design-Spiral/README.md

 # Game-Design-Spiral
 This repository works as a place to save/show all the Game Design stuff I created/am working on.
+If you like any of the ideas and decide to use them, I only ask for you to shout me out, would appreciate that, thanks :)

 <h1>Notes:</h1>
 <ul>